 Jeffris Family Foundation “The Jeffris Family Foundation assists the development of historic sites for non-profit organizations in small towns and cities in the eight states of the Midwest: Wisconsin, Minnesota, Iowa, Missouri, Illinois, Indiana, Ohio, and Michigan.”
 More information about eligibility and grant application deadlines can be found here.

 This is not a comprehensive list, but hopefully, it’s helpful as a starting point for researching opportunities for your organization and historic asset.
-As always, please contact us in the Heritage Preservation department if you have questions: email@example.com or firstname.lastname@example.org
+Any questions?
+Shoot us an email at email@example.com (or our colleagues at firstname.lastname@example.org).